jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 *Any other projects, you'd like to shed light on?*

-**Logan-** I'd like everyone to check out all the other groups that us members are apart of.
+**Logan:** I'd like everyone to check out all the other groups that us members are apart of.
 David's bands Timōrātus and Color Crush, Mason's projects Mystic Winter and The Thilipsis, and Eero's bands Renascent, The Slave Eye and Angel of Sodom to name a few.

-**David-** As Logan’s said, I’d really love for everything to check out all the other projects we are all a part of, Renascent, Elgibbor, Mystic Winter, The Thilipsis, The Slave Eye, and Angel of Sodom.
+**David:** As Logan’s said, I’d really love for everything to check out all the other projects we are all a part of, Renascent, Elgibbor, Mystic Winter, The Thilipsis, The Slave Eye, and Angel of Sodom.

-**Mason-** Definitely want to push Timōrātus, Renascent, and Elgibbor as David, Eero, and Logan’s main projects.
+**Mason:** Definitely want to push Timōrātus, Renascent, and Elgibbor as David, Eero, and Logan’s main projects.
 I’ve been writing a new Mystic Winter EP and The Thlipsis’ new EP, which will both hopefully come out this year.
 Logan and I also have a project with Jarek Pozarycki (Elgibbor, Pozar, Frost Like Ashes) and Ravn Furfjord (Frosthardr, A Hill to Die Upon) called Koronatizor, which also may be writing new material here soon.

 <br>